 Rust spores obtained from field-grown soybeans must be considered as a population suspected of containing various rust races.
-If performing a race study of the pathogen, the pathogen population must be purified into an isolate using the "Single-lesion isolation."
+If performing a race study of the pathogen, the pathogen population must be purified into an isolate using the "Single-lesion isolation" or "Single-spore isolation."
 The leaf culture method described in the "1-1.
 Multiplication of rust urediniospores" section should be used for single-lesion isolation.